OHBA-analysis/osl-docs/pages/overview/download.md

 ## Installation instructions

-Before jumping to the first step, make sure your Matlab version is R2014b or newer, and that FSL is installed (see requirements).
+Before moving on to the first step, make sure your Matlab version is R2014b or newer, that FSL is installed, and that XQuartz is installed if you are on OSX (see requirements).
+In particular, typing `echo $FSLDIR` in a terminal should return the path to the FSL folder on your machine.

 #### Step 1: download sources